davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/testing.md

-In most cases, in addition to testing with “live” {pivotal-gemfire-name}
-objects (such as Regions), we also want to test in a client/server capacity.
-This unlocks the full capabilities of the {pivotal-gemfire-name} data management system in a Spring context and gets you as close as possible to production from the comfort of your IDE.
+In most cases, in addition to testing with “live” VMware GemFire objects (such as Regions), we also want to test in a client/server capacity.
+This unlocks the full capabilities of the VMware GemFire data management system in a Spring context and gets you as close as possible to production from the comfort of your IDE.